Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Problem formulation

+\end{Def} If undisturbed (for $u=0$) system \eqref{InfiniteDim} is merely locally stable and globally attractive, then \eqref{InfiniteDim} is called 0-GAS (which is a weaker notion than 0-UGASs).

-To study stability properties of \eqref{InfiniteDim} with respect to external inputs, we use the notion of input-to-state stability \cite{DaM13}: \begin{Def} System \eqref{InfiniteDim} is called {\it input-to-state stable (ISS) w.r.t. space of inputs $U_c$}, if there exist $\beta \in \KL$ and $\gamma \in \K$ such that the inequality
+Stability properties of \eqref{InfiniteDim} with respect to external inputs can be studied by means of the notion of input-to-state stability \cite{DaM13}: \begin{Def} System \eqref{InfiniteDim} is called {\it input-to-state stable (ISS) w.r.t. space of inputs $U_c$}, if there exist $\beta \in \KL$ and $\gamma \in \K$ such that the inequality

 holds $\forall \phi_0 \in X$, $\forall u\in U_c$ and $\forall t\geq 0$.